system-zero/system-zero/src/data/semantics/Language.md

       return {y : 2100}
     }
     println (q_fun (10; fm ()))        # => 30000

-  # Note that only one set of qualifiers can be active at the running instance.
-  # Because of that the called function, should use the interface, before any
-  # new function call. (this might be best to change)

   # Again, this mechanism should be attributed to the SLang Programming Language,
   # and it is exposed with the exact interface.